University of Notre Dame residence halls: History

 Construction, which cost $730,000 began in the summer of 1946 and was concluded in time for the semester beginning September 1947.
 In February 1947, Rev. Joseph D. Barry, C.S.C. was announced as the first rector of the yet to be completed Farley Hall.
-Barry was known as the “front-line chaplain” who won the Silver Star and had landed in Sicily in July 1943 and was involved in battles at Salerno, Anzio, Southern France, and Germany with the 45th Army Division.
+Barry was known as the "front-line chaplain" who won the Silver Star and had landed in Sicily in July 1943 and was involved in battles at Salerno, Anzio, Southern France, and Germany with the 45th Army Division.

 Farley Hall offered a variety of rooms including singles, doubles, triples, and quads.
 The hall rectors for the 1948–49 academic year were reported in the September–October issue of the Notre Dame Alumnus magazine.
 Rev. Theodore Hesburgh was appointed as the new rector of Farley Hall for the 1948–1949 year, before being appointed later in 1948 as the executive vice president of the university.
 Rev. Charles Sheedy, C.S.C. succeeded Father Hesburgh as rector for the 1949–50 academic year.

 In 1965, together with Alumni and Dillon, it was the first dorm to try the "stay-hall" system, in which residents could stay all four years in the same hall rather than being divided by class as they were up until the 1960s.
 Farley became one of the 5 original women's dorms in 1973 when the university opened its doors to women.
 Sr. Jean Lenz was the first female rector and wrote of her experiences in her book, Loyal Sons and Daughters.
-She served as rector of Farley from 1972 to 1983, returned to live in Farley after retiring in 2008 and remained until her passing in 2012.
+She served as rector of Farley from 1972 to 1983, returned to live in Farley after retiring in 2008 and remained until her death in 2012.
 In the 1970s, under the direction of Sr. Lenz, the basement of the hall hosted "Motel Farley", a large open space with bunk beds that could host 36 girls, who were usually girls visiting from other schools or girlfriends of Notre Dame guys.

 Traditions

-The dorm's signature even is Pop Farley Week, a series of events that takes place in January and includes skits, hall decoration, and a dancers.
+The dorm's signature events are: